YoungKai7/Set-OutlookSignature/README.md

 - [x] Silent execution option for automated deployment.
 - [x] Executable for manual deployment, so users don't have to work with script execution commands.
 - [x] Shorten execution time to skip signature update if signature template has not been changed, or use the `-forceupdate` switch to ensure signature standard.
-- [x] Automatically selects signature for new messages/replies/forwards.
+- [x] Automatically selects signature for new messages/replies/forwards settings.

 | **END-USERS** |
 | :--- |